Youth and Policing in Cleveland

 1. WATCH THE VIDEO AND HAVE A CONVERSATION.

-- Watch the 5-minute video with your colleagues and see the “Discussion Guide” for ideas to help facilitate a conversation about how this kind of policy impacts the kids you serve.
+- Watch the 5-minute video with your colleagues and see the “Discussion Guide” for ideas to help facilitate a conversation about how this policy impacts the kids you serve.

-- Convene a multi-generational dialogue with your staff and the youth you work with to talk about their experiences and ideas for effective communication, de-escalation techniques and community support.
+- Convene a multi-generational dialogue with your staff and the youth you work with to discuss their experiences and ideas for effective communication, de-escalation techniques, and community support.

 2. RAISE AWARENESS OF THE NEW YOUTH POLICY.